Everything you need to know about cloud computing.

 - Online productivity software (for example, Google Docs or Microsoft 365)

-- Storage (such as Dropbox, Google Drive, or the upcoming Proton Drive, which is currently available in early access).
+- Storage (such as Dropbox, Google Drive, or our own end-to-end encrypted Proton Drive(new window)).

 For businesses, cloud computing offers many advantages over self-hosted solutions.
 It is very scalable, meaning that if more server power is needed, the company can simply rent more server space.
 It also saves on costs since it removes the need for expensive in-house IT departments and the need to buy expensive hardware.